DHTMLX/docs-diagram/docs/api/diagram/toolbar_property.md

 ];
 ~~~

-### Details
+### Parameters

-The **toolbar** array can include a set of icon objects.
-Each icon object can have the following attributes:
+The **toolbar** array includes a set of icon objects.
+Each icon object can have the following parameters:

 - `id` - (required) the id of the icon
 - `content` - (required) the content of the icon.
 It can contain an HTML element with the name of the icon class